JiawangBian/sc_depth_pl/README.md

 ## Training

-We provide a bash script ("scripts/run_train.sh"), which shows how to train on kitti and nyu datasets.
+We provide a bash script ("scripts/run_train.sh"), which shows how to train on kitti, nyu, and datasets.
 Generally, you need edit the config file (e.g., "configs/v1/kitti.txt") based on your devices and run
 ```bash
 python train.py --config $CONFIG --dataset_dir $DATASET
 ```